LAST UPDATED: March 18, 2021

 - With the plug positioned downwards, spray the cavity around the center electrode with carburetor cleaner.
 This is an effective method to remove any porcelain dust or debris left over from the manufacturing process that can cause misfires.

-- Use anti-seize compound to coat the spark plug thread.
+- Use an anti-seize compound to coat the spark plug thread.
 This will make it easier to remove the plug in the future without galling the threads in the cylinder head.
 If any of the anti-seize compound happens to get on the electrodes, wipe it off with a clean rag moistened with carburetor cleaner.

 - Use a dielectric compound to coat the secondary wire connection and the insulator where the boot sits.
 Dielectric compound prevents corrosion and prevents the boots from sticking to the insulator, which can cause the wires to break during future maintenance.